-Section 4.
-On or before July 1 of each year, the University will send a report to the Union detailing the non-renewal decisions for that year.
-The report will list the department and stated reason the faculty member was non-renewed.
+Section 5.
+On or before July 1 of each year, the University will send a report to the Union detailing the layoffs for the preceding year.
+The report will list the department and stated reason the faculty member was laid off.